madeindra/madeindra.github.io/_posts/2024-12-08-building-docker-image-with-github-container-registry.md

 archived: false
 ---

-Months ago I posted about using [Shell Script for CI/CD](../shell-scripting-cicd) in personal project in which the script includes cloning the repo locally, building the Docker image and running it as a container right in the VPS.
+Months ago I posted about using [Shell Script for CI/CD](../shell-scripting-cicd) in a personal project in which the script includes cloning the repo locally, building the Docker image, and running it as a container right in the VPS.
 I know, I know.
-It's not ideal and it's leaking the source code to the server, so let's redo it.
+It's not ideal, and it's leaking the source code to the server, so let's redo it.

 I want to focus on using GitHub Actions on a private repository to build a Docker image and store it on GitHub Container Registry ([ghcr.io](https://ghcr.io/)).
-It's perfect for personal project since we can use up to a total of 500MB for all images on GitHub Free plan, it's counted as GitHub Package storage usage, by the way.
+It's perfect for personal projects since we can use up to 500MB total for all images on the GitHub Free plan - it's counted as GitHub Package storage usage, by the way.

-What I am looking for in this round are:
+What I am looking for in this round is:
 - Build the Docker image on GitHub Actions.
 - Push the image into GitHub Container Registry.
 - Pull the image into the server.
 - Run a script to start the image as container on the server.

-Let's take a look at how the actions looks like.
+Let's take a look at how the action looks like.

 ```yaml
 name: CI/CD Pipeline